Zach Thomas: Legacy and honors

-In 2006, Zach Thomas was inducted into the Texas Tech Hall of Fame.
+In 2006, Thomas was inducted into the Texas Tech Athletics Hall of Fame.
 In 2015, Thomas was inducted into the College Football Hall of Fame and the following year in 2016, was inducted into the Texas Tech Red Raiders Ring of Honor.

-In 2012, Thomas was inducted into the Miami Dolphins Honor Roll along side his teammate Jason Taylor.
-Thomas became eligible for the Pro Football Hall of Fame beginning in 2014, and would become a semi-finalist for the first time in 2019.
-He would then reach being a finalist for election the next three years from 2020-2022.
-After being a finalist for a 4th consecutive year in his 10th overall year of eligibility, on February 9, 2023, Zach Thomas was elected to the Pro Football Hall of Fame.
+In 2012, Thomas was inducted into the Miami Dolphins Honor Roll alongside his teammate Jason Taylor.
+He is currently one of two Miami Dolphins (the other being Jason Taylor) where his jersey number (#54), while not officially retired, has not been reissued since his retirement.
+Thomas became eligible for the Pro Football Hall of Fame for the first time in 2014.
+He became a semifinalist for the first time in 2019.
+He then reached being a finalist for election the next three years from 2020 to 2022.
+After being a finalist for a fourth consecutive year in his 10th overall year of eligibility, on February 9, 2023, Zach Thomas was elected to the Pro Football Hall of Fame, and was formally enshrined on August 5, 2023.